octokit/plugin-rest-endpoint-methods.js/docs/enterpriseAdmin/getAllowedActionsEnterprise.md

 ---
-name: Get allowed actions for an enterprise
+name: Get allowed actions and reusable workflows for an enterprise
 example: octokit.rest.enterpriseAdmin.getAllowedActionsEnterprise({ enterprise })
 route: GET /enterprises/{enterprise}/actions/permissions/selected-actions
 scope: enterpriseAdmin
 type: API method
 ---

-# Get allowed actions for an enterprise
+# Get allowed actions and reusable workflows for an enterprise

-Gets the selected actions that are allowed in an enterprise.
+Gets the selected actions and reusable workflows that are allowed in an enterprise.
 To use this endpoint, the enterprise permission policy for `allowed_actions` must be configured to `selected`.
 For more information, see "[Set GitHub Actions permissions for an enterprise](#set-github-actions-permissions-for-an-enterprise)."

 You must authenticate using an access token with the `admin:enterprise` scope to use this endpoint.